-MARKET CARBURETORS AND PLUG READING - Carburetors are one of my
+CARBURETORS AND PLUG READING - Carburetors are one of my

 favorite modifications on stock vehicles because they respond so

 well over factory issue carburetors.
-Yet they
+Yet they are one of the

 proper basic knowledge of how they actually work and function.

 time you can not just bolt on an after market carb and expect it

 to work just fine.
 The carb will most likely have to be tuned

 brass screw that set inside of the carb and have a hole in the

 center of them.
-They have a number stamped
+They have a number stamped on them indicating

-the hole.
+hole.
 Sometimes you can get lucky and the carbs will work fairly

 well, but you will never know the true performance potential of

 publications out to tell you the basics of how to tune a

 particular carb and the basic functions of all of the working

 systems within the carb (See amazon.com for available Weber carb

 Most Toyota carburetor vehicles are deprived of their peak performance because of the heavily smog-choked carburetors they came with.
 There are a number of carburetor choices to go with for these motors.
 Downdraft-style carburetors are configured like the original stock setup, sitting upright on top of a manifold that flows the mixture into the intake ports at about a ninety-degree turning angle from the carburetor.